vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 When a `Pipeline` object is constructed from pre-fitted components, then there are no guarantees in place.
 For example, the `Pipeline` constructor does not even check if the output dimensions of one step match the input dimensions of the next step.

-The correctness of unknown origin and unknown status `Pipeline` objects can only be assessed empirically, by invoking their predict methods (eg. `predict(X)`, `predict_proba(X)`) with adequate verification datasets, and comparing actual results against expected results.
+The correctness of unknown origin and unknown status `Pipeline` objects can only be assessed empirically, by calling their predict methods (eg. `predict(X)`, `predict_proba(X)`) with adequate verification datasets, and comparing actual results against expected results.

 Asserting equivalence between Python Learning API and Scikit-Learn API predictions: